 - 15% design

-The accredited design consultant is required to submit the preliminary asset design report and detailed design and pay a design review fee.
-On completion of Hunter Water's design review we will discuss the outcomes with the design consultant including any non-conformances with the design standards, and to agree on the requirements to proceed to the 85% design review phase.
+The accredited design consultant is required to submit the preliminary asset design report and detailed design.
+On completion of Hunter Water's design review, we will discuss the outcomes with the design consultant including any non-conformances with the design standards, and to agree on the requirements to proceed to the 85% design review phase.
+This design review will take approximately 4 weeks for initial review and 3 weeks for any subsequent reviews.

 - 85% design

-The accredited design consultant is required to submit the completed design submission.
+The accredited design consultant is required to submit the amended design submission after the 15% design review.
 Any final design issues will be discussed with the designer and closed out to finalise the design review process.
+This design review will take approximately 4 weeks for initial review and 3 weeks for any subsequent reviews.
+Upon completion of any required changes, Hunter Water will advise that the designer can submit the 100% design.

 - 100% design

 The accredited design consultant is required to submit the final design submission and the Complex Works design submission checklist.
-Hunter Water will confirm the submission is complete and all fees have been paid before issuing authorisation to proceed to construction.
+Hunter Water will confirm the submission is complete and all fees have been paid before issuing Authorisation to Proceed (ATP) to construction.

-The accredited design consultant contacts Hunter Water's project officer to confirm the commencement of works.
-A suitable Accredited Construction Contractor can then be engaged to construct the Works as per the design and in accordance with the project plan.
+The Accredited Construction Contractor contacts Hunter Water's project officer to plan the commencement of works and submit project documentation in accordance with the Developer Works Manual.
 The accredited construction contractor captures 'Work As Constructed' data throughout the construction, before issuing a request to connect to Hunter Water’s networks.
 Once connection is permitted, the accredited construction contractor connects to the networks then tests and confirms functionality.

 - Project finalisation